-The linear representation indicates the order of the cores, that is sorted by the affinity values.
-For example 0.0.1.1 is given the value of 3 because it is the fourth lowest affinity value in the system.
+The linear representation indicates the order of the cores, which are sorted by affinity values.
+For example, 0.0.1.1 is given the value of 3 because it is the fourth lowest affinity value in the example system that is represented by Figure 1-2 on page 1-4.

 The ARM architecture defines a register in a core that identifies the logical address of the core in the system.
-This register, known as the Multiprocessor Affinity Register (MPIDR), has a hierarchical format.
+This register, which is known as the Multiprocessor Affinity Register (MPIDR), has a hierarchical format.
 Each level of the hierarchy is known as an affinity level, with the highest affinity levels specified first: